wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error          March 2019

+   use a different RCODE to provide additional or better information.
+   For example, multiple EDNS0/EDE records may be included in the response and the supplemental EDNS0/EDE records may wish to include other RESPONSE-CODE values based on communication results with other DNS servers.

 3.3.
 The INFO-CODE field

-   This 12-bit value provides the additional context for the RESPONSE- CODE value.
+   This 16-bit value provides the additional context for the RESPONSE- CODE value.
 This combination of the RESPONSE-CODE and the INFO-CODE serve as a joint-index into the IANA "Extended DNS Errors" registry.

-   Note to implementers: the combination of the RESPONSE-CODE and INFO- CODE fits within a 16-bit field, allowing implementers the choice of treating the combination as either two separate values, as defined in this document, or as a single 16-bit integer as long as the results are deterministic.
+   Note to implementers: the combination of the RESPONSE-CODE and INFO- CODE fits within a 24-bit field, allowing implementers the choice of treating the combination as either two separate values, as defined in this document, or as a single 24-bit integer as long as the results are deterministic.

 3.4.
 The EXTRA-TEXT field